Contact Us for a Free Consultation (213) 542-0979

 Veteran Diversion Programs For Drug Offenders

 Most of the drug programs in LA County are funded by the state.
 While the federal probation department has the tools and resources to help fund someone's recovery from addiction, they would only do so for someone who has been charged with a federal crime.
-The government is less likely to assist someone if they are charged with possession for sale, even if they are addicted to drugs as well.
-This is primarily because of the dangerous nature of selling drugs.

-There are veteran courts throughout Los Angeles that are designed to help war veterans who suffer from post-traumatic stress disorder, have problems getting jobs, or are addicted to drugs.
+There are veteran courts throughout Los Angeles that are designed to help war veterans who have post-traumatic stress disorder, have problems getting jobs, or are addicted to drugs.
 These courts have their own set of rules and operate separately from other drug programs.
-In many cases, war veterans may encounter issues with drugs or commit crimes for reasons associated with their service to our country.

 Menu